perennity/perennityai-mediapipe-data-viz/README.md

 --output_dir: The path where generated visualizations and processed files will be saved (e.g., path/to/output_directory).

---data_input_format: Specifies the input file format, typically "csv".
+--data_input_format: Specifies the input file format, typically "csv" or "tfrecord".
 This tells the tool what file type to expect in input_file or input_dir.

 --verbose: Sets the logging level, which controls the amount of detail in console output.
 Use "INFO" for general information, "DEBUG" for detailed diagnostic information, or "ERROR" to show only critical errors.